Check out our selection of nuts from right here in Oklahoma!!!

 In 2007, Ron Johnson lost his brave fight against cancer.
 That same year, Verlin Long, the son of Hess Long, also fought and lost against cancer.
 Understandably neglected during the family's battle, the Johnson Peanut Company hovered over the brink itself.
 A legacy begun in 1942, was ending.

 Glenda Long could not allow that to happen.
 The Johnson Peanut Company had provided for and built her family.
 It provided for and built many families -- of the farmers, the seasonal laborers, the plant workers, the truckers, etc. A favorite stop on Route 66, the Johnson Peanut Company had even provided memories for 1000s of families and road-trippers.
 Glenda decided to rescue the company from the brink and keep an Oklahoman legacy alive.

 Redubbed As Nutopia Nuts 'N More, The Company Lives On

-Visit us today in Hydro, Oklahoma and help to keep the Route 66 establishment thriving.
-Not only can you enjoy the best local peanuts and pecans and delectable candies, but you can sign our guest book and add your name to history.
+Visit us today in Hydro, Oklahoma and help keep the Route 66 establishment thriving.
+Not only can you enjoy the best local peanuts, pecans, and delectable candies, you can also sign our guest book and add your name to history.
 We'll even give you a free sample to hook you.

 Can't make it to Oklahoma?
 No problem.
 You can order any of our nut products online.
 Just click the button below and start shopping.